sreimer15/sreimer15.github.io/_posts/12-30-2015-inputting-text-from-json.markdown

 {% endhighlight %}

-our ng-bind-html directive now directly injects html with no questions asekd depending on what is in our "content" key of our blogPost JSON object.
+Now our ng-bind-html directive directly injects html with no questions asked depending on what is in our "content" key of our blogPost JSON object.

-Angular helps with modularized code, and being able to hold a structure in place and loop through our blog posts is something helpful!
+Angular helps with modularized code, and being able to hold a structure in place and loop through our blog posts is pretty helpful.